firetto/PythonDirectorySizeThing/README.md

 # PythonDirectorySizeThing

-This Python program can look through a specified number of layers of your directory and tell you what the biggest files are.
+This Python program can look through a directory and find the largest files.

+The function get_largest_files returns a list of the largest files in the directory.